rushfive/RunInfoBuilder/README.md

 ##### Command<TRunInfo>

-The command is really the core item, as everything else is nested within it.
+The command is really the core entity of this library, as everything else is nested within it.
 Its' properties are:

 __Key__ (`string`): A unique keyword that represents the command.
 This only needs to be unique within a given `Command`.
 For example, both a `Command` and one of its nested `SubCommands` can have the same key.
 __Description__ (`string`): Text that's displayed in the help menu.

 __Arguments__ (`List<ArgumentBase<TRunInfo>>`): A list of `Arguments` required by the `Command`.
 Details of the different `Argument` types are discussed later.

 __Options__ (`List<OptionBase<TRunInfo>>`): A list of `Options` associated to the `Command`.